slimta/python-slimta/README.md

 ===================

 The example in [`examples/slimta-mail.py`](examples/slimta-mail.py) provides a fully functional mail server for inbound and outbound email.
+To avoid needing to run as superuser, the example uses ports `1025`, `1465` and `1587` instead.

 It needs several things to run:

 * An activated `virtualenv` as created above in *Getting Started*.